 Important facts about vasectomy

 More than 25,000 men have a vasectomy in Australia each year.
-In total, about one in four men over the age of 40 have had a vasectomy.
+In total one in four men over the age of 40 have had a vasectomy.
 Vasectomy is more reliable than other methods of birth control, such as condoms or withdrawal, or for women, the contraceptive pill, intrauterine devices (IUD’s), diaphragms and related methods.
 For men, vasectomy is less complicated and less expensive than tubal litigation, the permanent method of birth control for women.

 An appointment with the Medical Practitioner is required prior to booking a vasectomy.
 We advise that this appointment is scheduled at least two weeks prior to the vasectomy booking.
 This is so necessary arrangements can be made and a suitable time is available.
 The Medical Practitioner will explain any significant risks and relevant treatment options prior to the procedure.
 The procedures are performed on a Friday afternoon to allow recovery time over the weekend period.